gurmehak-tuli/Documentation-COMM2216/docs/timeline.md

 ![Import footage](./assets/timeline/move_playhead_bar-ezgif.com-video-to-gif-converter.gif){: style="width:600px; height:350px; display: block; margin: 0 auto"}
 2. Press the play button to see the preview
 ![Import footage](./assets/timeline/play_preview-ezgif.com-video-to-gif-converter.gif){: style="width:600px; height:350px; display: block; margin: 0 auto"}
+!!! info
+    The preview video might lag when playing.
+This is because DaVinci Resolve is rendering the video in real time.
+The final video will play properly after rendering.
+!!!success
+    You have successfully assembled your project timeline!
+You can move on the next section.